Indiana University Bloomington: College of Arts and Sciences

-The College of Arts and Sciences at Indiana University is the largest academic division, housing over 40 percent of the university's undergraduates and offering a wide range of disciplines, from traditional fields like biology, history, and philosophy to specialized areas such as Jewish studies, gender studies, and climate science.
+The College of Arts and Sciences at Indiana University is the largest academic division.
 It provides instruction in over 50 foreign languages, including unique programs like Hungarian and the first doctoral program in Gender Studies.
 The college is home to various renowned departments, research institutes, and autonomous schools, including the School of Art + Design and the Media School.
 It also features IU's Department of Folklore and Ethnomusicology, the nation's only degree-granting Department of Central Eurasian Studies, and a world-class cyclotron in physics.
 The Department of Political Science made history in 2009 when professor Elinor Ostrom became the first woman to win the Nobel Prize in Economics.

 Within the College of Arts and Sciences, the Eskenazi School of Art, Architecture + Design houses fourteen different areas in art, architecture, design, and merchandising.
 The Hamilton Lugar School of Global and International Studies is an international affairs school composed of over 500 students from four academic departments and twenty-one institutes and centers.
-It also runs the Indiana University Summer Language Workshop (SWSEEL).
+It also runs the Indiana University Summer Language Workshop.